zakrot/wp-slimstat/readme.txt

 5. Access your stats from within WordPress for iOS

 == Changelog ==

+= 3.4.1 =
+* [New] Report to visualize top Outbound Links and Downloads (thank you, [bobinoz](http://wordpress.org/support/topic/tracking-outbound-links-1))
+* [New] Purge data by user agent (thank you, [GermanKiwi](http://wordpress.org/support/topic/purge-data-based-on-user-agent))
+* [New] Import/Export all your settings in a text file.
+Go to Settings > Maintenance and give it a try! (thank you, [Mike](http://wordpress.org/support/topic/feature-request-save-out-settings))
+* [Update] Cosmetic updates to the interface
+* [Update] Right Now Extended is now set to 'No' by default
+* [Fix] Filters were not being reset if API was invoked more than once on the same page (thank you, [PV-Patrick](http://wordpress.org/support/topic/api-calls-in-the_loop))
+* [Fix] Compatibility issues with User Overview (thank you, Thorsten)
+* [Fix] Bug affecting the data recorded when URLs were using non-ASCII characters (thank you, [dimitrios1988](http://wordpress.org/support/topic/stats-now-showing-in-non-ascii-characters))
+* [Fix] Compatibility issues with Export to Excel
+* [Fix] Bug related to the new HTTP POST-based Filtering system
+* [Fix] Issue with French localization encoding (thank you [whoaloic](http://wordpress.org/support/topic/foreign-language-encoding-issue))
+* [Fix] Elaborated on how to use multiple filters with the API (thank you, [Statistiker](http://wordpress.org/support/topic/filter-most-popular-posts))

+= 3.4 =
+* [Note] We can't believe we're already crossing the 600,000 downloads mark!
+To celebrate this accomplishment, we're working on a brand new website!
+Stay tuned.
+* [New] Local IP Addresses are now marked as such (thank you, [Thorsten](http://wordpress.org/support/topic/wrong-geolocation-for-rfc-1918-private-ip-ranges))
+* [Update] SlimStat's filters have been reimplemented to use HTTP POST requests, in order to avoid issues with very long URIs (thank you, John)
+* [Update] You can now restrict access to the configuration screens by specifying the minimum capability required (default: activate_plugins)
+* [Update] Localization files have consolidated and are now easier to manage.
+Send us your localization!
+* [Fix] Clicking on report titles doesn't collapse the box anymore (thank you, psn)
+* [Fix] Minor fixes to the Javascript used on admin pages
+* [Fix] Restored compatibility with the plugin Dashboard Widgets

+= 3.3.6 =
+* [New] Since you've asked, we added a datepicker to the filters
+* [Update] MaxMind / Geolocation database updated to October 2013
+* [Fix] We had some issues with our repository, which made WP SlimStat unavailable for a while.
+Sorry for the inconvenience.

+= 3.3.5 =
+* [Note] Our add-on [Export To Excel](http://slimstat.getused.to.it/addons/wp-slimstat-export-to-excel/) can now export the tabular data that makes up the charts (thank you, [consensus](http://wordpress.org/support/topic/graph-export))
+* [New] Now all the charts include comparison data for both metrics
+* [Fix] A javascript variable name conflict introduced in version 3.3.4 was affecting some advanced functionality (thank you, [Nanowisdoms](http://wordpress.org/support/topic/expand-details-option-not-working-in-334))
+* [Fix] A pretty unique combination of settings was affecting the way the Spy View data was being listed (thank you, [Nanowisdoms](http://wordpress.org/support/topic/live-visitor-as-in-currently-still-on-the-site-view))

 = 3.3.4 =
 * [Note] Now you can export the data from your User Overview custom report, with the Export to Excel add-on!